-The primary idea of an education loan makes a great deal of sense and is really helpful when you think you need more money for pursuing your higher education but you don’t have access to a huge amount of money.
+The primary idea of an education loan makes a great deal of sense and is really helpful when you think you need more money for pursuing your higher education abroad but you don’t have access to a huge amount of money.
 This isn’t only about you but several students who have recently graduated don’t have enough money to pay the college fees for pursuing their higher education by themselves that also incorporates tuition fees, accommodation, charges of study material, and whatnot.

 Education loans are part of the financial aid package

-Most people associate financial aid with grants and scholarships or free help but education loan is also part of the package.
+Most people associate financial aid with grants and scholarships or free help but an overseas education loan is also a part of the package.
 They technically serve as a help to pay for college, keeping the fact that they must be paid back after graduation.
 When you secure your financial aid package from college, don’t assume that everything listed is grants or scholarships.
 Look carefully at each item, and call your financial aid office if you have any queries.

 Two types of federal education loans